-In Seward, a five-hour cruise through Resurrection Bay and the Kenai Fjords might at first yield only jellyfish and seagulls -- not to mention some salmon in warming trays at lunchtime.
-But, when the boat reaches the Gulf of Alaska, be on the lookout for whales.
-Returning to the bay, you might cruise past horned puffins floating serenely in the water or a brown, furry island that's actually a sea lion-covered rock when viewed through binoculars.
+On a half-day cruise through Resurrection Bay and the Kenai Fjords out of Seward, you might cruise past horned puffins floating serenely in the water or a brown, furry island that's actually a sea lion-covered rock when viewed through binoculars.
 And those white spots on the hills?
 Mountain goats!
 Bonus: When the boat reaches the Gulf of Alaska, be on the lookout for whales.

 2. Expect Rustic Surroundings for Creature Comforts

-A cruise tour offers a myriad opportunities to learn about Alaskan culture, but know that presentations range from sophisticated, interactive exhibits to canned, touristy attractions.
+A cruise tour offers myriad opportunities to learn about Alaskan culture, but know that presentations range from sophisticated, interactive exhibits to more touristy attractions.

-The Anchorage Museum has an excellent exhibit on Alaska native cultures, in a partnership with the Smithsonian, with fascinating items like a jacket made of seal intestines and a helmet with a human face on it.
-There are also art galleries, where rotating modern art exhibits showcase a range of media, from a beautiful multicolor quilt to a bizarre video that combines images of a native dancer, a cruise ship and a floating Sarah Palin head.
-Kids will love the interactive Imaginarium that explores volcanoes, marine life and the aurora borealis.
+The Anchorage Museum has an excellent exhibit on Alaska Native cultures, in partnership with the Smithsonian, with fascinating items like a jacket made of seal intestines and a helmet with a human face on it.
+There are also art galleries, where rotating modern art exhibits showcase a range of media.
+Kids will love the interactive Discovery Center where they can explore science, art and history.

 4. Riding the Rails Could Be Exciting … or Not

-The Alaska Railroad -- which traverses the long distance between Anchorage and Talkeetna, and on to Denali -- is a don't-miss experience, but be sure you know what you're getting.
+The Alaska Railroad -- which traverses the long distance between Anchorage and Talkeetna, and on to Denali -- is a can't-miss experience, but be sure you know what you're getting.

 5. Dining is Uneven, and Sometimes Additional

-One of the biggest surprises about the cruise tour is that most meals might not be included.
-Some lines don't include meals in the price of cruise tours to give travelers the freedom to try local restaurants of their own choosing.
+One of the biggest surprises about the cruise tour is that meals might not be included.
+Some cruise tour programs don't include meals in the price to give travelers the freedom to try local restaurants of their own choosing.